ConduitIO/conduit/README.md

 Conduit is a data streaming tool written in Go.
 It aims to provide the best user experience for building and running real-time data pipelines.
-Conduit comes with batteries included, it provides a UI, common connectors, transforms and observability data out of the box.
+Conduit comes with batteries included, it provides a UI, common connectors, processors and observability data out of the box.

 Conduit pipelines are built out of simple building blocks which run in their own